wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 If the authentication is successful, this method will return a token in the response.

-The returned token has to be used by creating an additional 'X-Auth-Token' header in all the requests you send to the UN.
+The returned token has to be used by creating an additional `X-Auth-Token` header in all the requests you send to the UN.
 In this way the UN will know the identity of the user and it will be able to check whether the user has the right to perform the requested operation or not.

 Users and permissions are stored in a local SQLite database.

 ## Send commands to the un-orchestrator